marmelab/react-admin/docs/SelectInput.md

 ## `optionText`

-You can customize the choice field to use for the option name, thanks to the `optionText` attribute:
+You can customize the property to use for the option name (instead of the default `name`) thanks to the `optionText` prop:

 ```jsx
 const choices = [